 Coping Technique #3: Sensory Items

-Giving children sensory items (like these) can help to transfer their anxious thoughts into the items they’re playing with.
+Giving children sensory items can help to transfer their anxious thoughts into the items they’re playing with.
 Therapy putty is a type of sensory putty that’s more difficult to play with that regular putty or playdough, so it really works kids’ minds and fingers.
 Hide small items in the putty and ask kids to find them.

 You can also give kids weighted blankets to increase the overall sensations on the body.
 Weighted blankets are typically 10% of a child’s body weight, and you can make one yourself or buy them online.
 When kids are stressed, they can cuddle up in one for a long-lasting “hug.”